gammu/gammu/docs/manual/smsd/config.rst

 .. config:option:: SentSMSPath

-    Where the transmitted SMSes are placed, if same as OutBoxPath transmitted messages are deleted.
+    Where the transmitted SMSes are placed, if same as :config:option:`OutboxPath` transmitted messages are deleted.

     Default is to delete transmitted messages.